Class 2 National Insurance Contributions

-Payments for Class 2 NICs become due on 31 January and 31 July, the same dates as those of a Self Assessment tax bill.
-The next payment request will be issued in April 2014 and will be due for payment by 31 July 2014.
+Since April 2011, payments for Class 2 NICs become due on 31 January and 31 July, the same dates as those of a Self Assessment tax bill.
+The latest Class 2 NICs payment request will be issued this month and is due to be paid by 31 January 2014.
+The next payment request will be issued in April 2014 and is due for payment by 31 July 2014.

-The self-employed may continue paying monthly by direct debit or six monthly on the actual payment due date if they do not wish to stagger the payments.
+The self-employed can continue paying monthly by direct debit or six monthly on the actual payment due dates.
 Class 2 NICs count towards payments such as the basic state pension, the employment and support allowance, maternity allowance and bereavement benefits.